 The information in or under a photograph which explains what the picture is about.

 The exact words someone uses.
 Quotation marks are always used.
 They are included to give the reader the viewpoint of someone involved in the story like an eyewitness or expert.
 Quotes make a story credible.

 The vertical blocks of text into which a page of a newspaper is divided.

 Download our free poster of a newspaper report example to share with students or display in your classroom.

 Newspaper Report Activities

 Ask your students to identify all the key features of a report in this week’s First News.
 The below resources will help:

-Want to find out more about how to help your students craft their own story?
+Want to find out more about how to help your students craft their own news story?
 Read our Top Tips on Writing a Newspaper Report